What is Crawl Budget?

 Why is the crawl budget important?

-A crawl budget is crucial for SEO because it determines how easily search engine crawlers can find and index your website's pages.
+The crawl budget matters for SEO because it controls how easily search engine crawlers can access and index the pages of your website.

-The crawl budget is important because it determines how effectively search engines can crawl and index a website's pages.
+It is key because it decides how well search engines can crawl and add your website's pages to their databases.

 How does the crawl budget work?

-Google determines a website's crawl budget by taking into account two main factors: the crawl rate limit and the crawl demand.
+Google decides a website's crawl budget using two key things: the crawl rate limit and crawl demand.

 Crawl demand